 Angelina Ballerina series, starting with Angelina Ballerina by Katharine Holabird

 Actually, when asked what her favorite book was, Christina said, “Any ballet book.”
 She did love all ballet books.
 But Angelina Ballerina was probably her very favorite.
-It’s interesting that now Christina is a professional ice dancer and still loves all forms of dance.
+It’s interesting that Christina became a professional ice dancer and still loves all forms of dance.

-The Big Book of Berenstain Bears Beginner Books by Stan & Jan Bernstain
+The Big Book of Berenstain Bears Beginner Books by Stan & Jan Berenstain (We had an earlier edition.)

 The Magic School Bus Inside the Human Body (Magic School Bus Series)